fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-cloud-single.md

 * __portworx/snapshot-type__: Indicates the type of snapshot.
 For cloud snapshots, the value should be **cloud**.
 * __portworx/cloud-cred-id__: (Optional) This specifies the credentials UUID if you have configured credentials for multiple cloud providers.
 In a situation where a single cloud provider is configured, this is not required.
+* __portworx.io/cloudsnap-incremental-count__: This specifies the number of incremental cloud snapshots after which a full backup will be taken.

 **Example**